slashlan/slashlan/README.md

 ## 	:wave: About me

 - *I am an economist that over the years has become a data scientist.
-In the process, I fell in love with interactive dashboards, NLP and I recently found out I might want to become a product manager :pushpin:*
+In the process, I fell in love with interactive dashboards, NLP and I recently found out I want to become a product manager :pushpin:*

 ## :briefcase: I usually work with